-Samantha Bee's Response To The White House Correspondents' Dinner Backlash Was So Accurate
+Samantha Bee Had The Best Response To The White House Correspondents' Dinner Backlash

 It's truly a crime that Samantha Bee's show only airs once a week.
 On Wednesday, May 2, Bee finally got the chance to weigh in on the drama from the weekend surrounding jokes made about White House Press Secretary Sarah Huckabee Sanders at the White House Correspondents' Dinner (WHCD).
 Samantha Bee's response to the White House Correspondents' Dinner backlash was hilarious and smart as ever.

 Comedian Michelle Wolf's monologue at the WHCD on April 28 pulled no punches, which crossed a line for some.
 Specifically, a joke about Sanders' eyeshadow drew criticism.
 A tide of backlash came on Twitter the next day, culminating in a rare and surprising expression of regret from the WHCA president.

 Bee opened her segment with New York Times reporter Maggie Haberman's tweet about the WHCD, which Bee — in her signature incredulous tone — said implied "that it's un-feminist to reference that Sarah Sanders has eyes."

 "Maybe we need to remind people what feminism is about, because I'm pretty sure it's not about this," Bee joked.

 Bee then took the opportunity to launch into one of her out-of-breath rants about Sanders' track record at the White House Press Room lectern, calling Sanders a "f*cking liar" and insisting that it's not offensive to call out falsehoods coming from the White House.

 "Feminism doesn't mean that you can never make jokes about another woman ever," Bee said.